By Teachers, For Teachers

 Be bold and give twitter a try.
 Once you get past the social media stigma in schools, you may find a free teaching tool that gives students a voice.

-Do you use twitter or other social media in the classroom?
+Do you use twitter in the classroom or other social media?
 Share in the comments section!